 Ecclesiastes 6:6 “Yea, though he live a thousand years twice [told], yet hath he seen no good: do not all go to one place?”

 The “one place”, spoken of here, is the grave.
 Yes, all flesh goes to the grave.
 It was made of dust, and will return to dust.
 Man is more than just flesh.
-The spirit of man is made in the image of God that lives on forever.
+The soul of man is made in the image of God that lives on forever.

 Years on this earth do not even matter.
 The eternal life is what is important.
 Two thousand years would not belong enough for man (without God), to find satisfaction in this life.
 The only real satisfaction is in the Lord.

 Lack of the soul satisfaction comes from working only for what is consumed (verse 7), seeing little difference in the end between the wise and foolish (verse 8), not knowing the future (verse 9), realizing that God alone controls everything (verse 10), and true understanding of the present and future is limited (verses 11-12).

 Ecclesiastes 6:7 “All the labor of man [is] for his mouth, and yet the appetite is not filled.”

 This is true that the physical body of man requires more and more food.
 They can never get enough, that they are not hungry again the next day.
 Life without God would seem that it was a never ending cycle of trying to satisfy yourself with food.